tripal/tripal/docs/dev_guide/biodb/chado.rst

 Chado Installation
 --------------------

 When you install the Tripal Chado module you will be automatically prompted to install Chado.
-This creates a schema within your Drupal database to house the chado tables listed in the resources above.
-To install chado manually navigate to Structure > Tripal > Data Storage > Chado > Install Chado.
+This creates a schema within your Drupal database to house the Chado tables listed in the resources above.
+To install Chado manually navigate to Structure > Tripal > Data Storage > Chado > Install Chado.
 Then just choose your version and run the associated Tripal job.

-If you need to install chado programatically, use the following service from within a fully bootstrapped Tripal site.
+If you need to install Chado programmatically, use the following service from within a fully bootstrapped Tripal site.

 .. code-block:: php
 	:caption: Installs Chado version 1.3 in a schema named 'chado'.